jnorvi5/gorillacamping-static/README.md

 # Gorilla Camping
-A Flask site for off-grid nomads.
+A Flask site for off-grid nomads

 ## Running with Docker